 Malamo Countouris, MD, University of Pittsburgh Medical Center, Pittsburgh, PA

-Sonographer (non-physician) investigators who served as the primary investigator on their project are eligible to participate in this competition designed to highlight and support sonographer-led research.
-Four finalists will be selected to make a moderated poster presentation of their research at the 28th Annual ASE Scientific Sessions.
+Sonographer (non-physician) investigators who served as the primary investigator on their project are eligible to participate in this annual competition supported by the ASE Foundation in honor of Brian Haluska, PhD, MSC (HONS), RDCS, AMS, FASE, and his incredible contributions to sonographer-led research over the course of his career.
+Four finalists will be selected to make an oral presentation and a poster presentation of their research at the 33rd Annual ASE Scientific Sessions.
 The winner will be awarded $500.
 In addition, all four finalists will receive complimentary meeting registration.
-To be eligible, applicants must hold echocardiography certification from ARDMS or CCI, or an equivalent international sonography certification, and must indicate that they would like to be considered for the competition when submitting their work.
+To be eligible, applicants must hold echocardiography credentials from the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI), or an equivalent international sonography credential, and must indicate that they would like to be considered for the competition when submitting their work.
+Applicants who hold a medical doctorate degree (such as MD or DO), or an equivalent international medical degree (such as MBBS or MBChB), are not eligible to apply.
 Abstracts not selected as finalists in the competition will automatically be considered for general presentation.